Google Manufacturer Center vs Merchant Center

 Manufacturer Center is an exceptional free tool from Google, designed to give you the opportunity to standardize your brand’s identity across the Web.
 According to Google (who should probably know a thing or two about this subject), brands who manage their product information with Google Manufacturer Center average around 8 percent more impressions and 10 percent more clicks.

 Don't make the mistake of thinking it will be a quick process though.
 Optimizing, importing and maintaining the data required to drive their great results takes time and requires the right tools for the job.

 That's where WakeupData makes it as straightforward as possible.
-Book a free demo to learn how you can connect your products to Google Manufacturer Center and Merchant Center with ease using our pre-made templates.
+Learn how to Optimise your Google Merchant Feed or Book a free demo to learn how you can connect your products to Google Manufacturer Center and Merchant Center with ease using our pre-made templates.